RPerottoni/Health_Insurance_Cross_Sell/README.md

 To further advance the project, hyperparameter fine-tuning was performed on the LGBM (LightGBM) and XGBoost models using a bysean search algorithm.

-# 6. Machine learning model performance
+# 6. ML Models Performance

 In this step, we selected the XGB Classifier algorithm to be performed with tuned paramenters.
 We evaluated their performance using the test dataset, which simulates real data, aiming to analyze the performance closely as if it is in production.